 Additionally, Peacock boasts one of the best collections of true crime content.
 Whether you're looking for new episodes of Dateline or the real story behind the infamous Dr. Death, NBC's streaming service has you covered.

 Hosted by investigative journalists including Lester Holt and Keith Morrison, Dateline NBC features in-depth news stories and detailed reports on cases covering murders, missing people, and more.
 New episodes stream weekly.

 Dr. Death: The Undoctored Story (Peacock)

 Dr. Death: The Undoctored Story is an original docuseries exploring the true story of Dr. Christopher Duntsch, an ambitious neurosurgeon who left a number of patients in Texas maimed, paralyzed, or dead.
 Episode 1 is streaming for free, while episodes 2-4 are on Peacock's Premium tiers.

 Epstein's Shadow: Ghislaine Maxwell takes an in-depth look at British socialite Ghislaine Maxwell, who was best known for her relationship with financier and serial sex offender Jeffrey Epstein.
 Episode 1 is streaming for free, while episodes 2 and 3 are on Peacock's Premium tiers.

 Drama series on Peacock

 Peacock also offers a variety of drama series.
-From classics like Heroes to buzzworthy new series like Law & Order: Organized Crime, here's some of the best drama series available now on Peacock.
+From classics like Heroes to buzzworthy new series like Law & Order: Organized Crime and Dan Brown's The Lost Symbol, here's some of the best drama series available now on Peacock.